CCurl/cf/README.md

 | COMPILE   | 3     | "]" or ")"  |
 | COMMENT   | 4     | "(" or "((" |

+**NOTES:**
-**NOTE:** DEFINE also changes the mode to COMPILE after adding the word to the dictionary
+- DEFINE changes the mode to COMPILE after adding the word to the dictionary
+- cf still supports IMMEDIATE words

 ## Blocks
 - Blocks are not native to cf.